 Some Team Foundation services have tasks that recur at regular intervals.
 For example, administrators might want to schedule builds on a nightly basis.
 To accomplish this, build services must be able to set up an automatically scheduled event in the registration database.
 The Team Foundation Background Job Agent service provides a single Windows-based service to schedule repeating tasks on servers that are running Team Foundation.
 The service runs through the registration database, identifies all Team Foundation Server Web services that have scheduled events, and schedules these tasks.

 Only one instance of the Team Foundation Background Job Agent service should be running on any application-tier server for Team Foundation.
 By default, the service runs under the service account that you specified when you installed Team Foundation Server.
-To view the status of this service on an application-tier server, click Start, click Administrative Tools, click Services, and then browse to find the service.
+To view the status of this service on an application-tier server, open Services and browse to find the service.

-The Team Foundation Background Job Agent service uses the same service account as Team Foundation Server does, TFSService.
+The Team Foundation Background Job Agent service uses the same service account as TFS does, TFSService.
 To operate correctly, this account requires the following permissions:

 Log on as a service